patiencemanzen/citizen-complaints-system/readme.md

 # Citizen Complaints and Engagement System

-Digital platform that enables citizens to submit complaints or feedback regarding public services, track the status of their issues, and engage with relevant government agencies.
-The system categorizes and routes submissions to the appropriate departments, provides dashboards for agencies to manage responses, and includes role-based access for public users, agency staff, and administrators.
-Its goal is to streamline communication, increase transparency, and improve public service delivery.
+A full-stack digital platform for citizens to submit complaints or feedback about public services, track their status, and engage with government agencies.
+The system features role-based dashboards for citizens, agency staff, and administrators, and is designed to streamline communication, increase transparency, and improve public service delivery.

-## Key Features
+## Features

-- **Complaint Submission:** Citizens can easily submit complaints or feedback online.
+- **Complaint Submission:** Citizens can submit complaints or feedback online.
-- **Status Tracking:** Users can track the progress and resolution of their submissions.
+- **Status Tracking:** Track the progress and resolution of submissions.
-- **Automated Routing:** Complaints are categorized and routed to the appropriate government departments or agencies.
+- **Automated Routing:** Complaints are categorized and routed to the correct agency.
-- **Agency Dashboards:** Agencies have dashboards to view, manage, and respond to complaints efficiently.
+- **Agency Dashboards:** Agencies manage and respond to assigned complaints.
-- **Role-Based Access:** Supports different user roles including citizens, agency staff, and administrators for secure and appropriate access.
+- **Role-Based Access:** Secure dashboards for citizens, agency users, and admins.
-- **Transparency:** Provides visibility into complaint handling and resolution processes.
-- **Engagement:** Facilitates two-way communication between the public and government agencies.
+- **Comment System:** All users can comment on complaints for engagement and follow-up.
+- **Authentication:** Email/password and Google OAuth login.
+- **Admin Controls:** Admins manage agencies and users.

+## Basic Workflow

+1. **Citizens** register/login and submit complaints.
+2. **Complaints** are routed to the appropriate agency.
+3. **Agencies** log in to view, manage, and respond to assigned complaints.
+4. **Admins** manage agencies, users, and system settings.
+5. **All users** can comment on complaints for updates and engagement.

-## Benefits
+## Tech Stack

-- Streamlines communication between citizens and government agencies.
-- Increases transparency and accountability in public service delivery.
-- Improves response times and service quality.
-- Empowers citizens to participate in governance and service improvement.
+- **Backend:** NestJS, TypeScript, MongoDB (Mongoose & Prisma), JWT, Nodemailer, Google OAuth
+- **Frontend:** Next.js (App Router), Tailwind CSS, Flowbite, Axios, React Context

 ## Project Structure

-- **backend/**: NestJS, TypeScript, MongoDB (Mongoose), Prisma ORM, RESTful API
-- **frontend/**: Next.js for user and agency dashboards, Google OAuth integration
+- `backend/` – API, authentication, business logic, and database models
+- `frontend/` – User/admin/agency dashboards, forms, and UI components

 ## Getting Started

+1. **Backend:**
-See the `backend/README.md` for backend setup and API usage instructions.
-Frontend instructions will be added soon.
+   - See [`backend/README.md`](./backend/README.md) for setup, environment variables, and API usage.
+2. **Frontend:**
+   - See [`frontend/README.md`](./frontend/README.md) for setup, environment variables, and running the UI.

+## Contribution

+- Open issues for bugs or feature requests.
+- Submit pull requests for improvements.
+- See individual `README.md` files in `backend/` and `frontend/` for development notes and requirements.

 ---